Humpty Doo

 Humpty Doo ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Humpty Doo had a cultural diversity index below the average, with 89.1% of its population being citizens, 86.0% born in Australia, and 94.3% speaking English only at home.
-Christianity was the predominant religion, comprising 40.1% of Humpty Doo's population.
-Buddhism, however, showed an overrepresentation with 2.1%, compared to 2.2% across Greater Darwin.
+Humpty Doo has a cultural diversity score below the average, with 89.1% of its population being citizens, 86.0% born in Australia, and 94.3% speaking English only at home.
+Christianity is the predominant religion in Humpty Doo, comprising 40.1% of the population.
+However, Buddhism is overrepresented compared to Greater Darwin, making up 2.1% versus 3.3%.

 Frequently Asked Questions - Diversity